Mahun10/aws-resilient-infra/README.md

 ## 🧱 Web Application Firewall (AWS WAF)

-An AWS WAF Web ACL is deployed and attached to the Application Load Balancer to protect the application from Layer 7 attacks.
+An AWS WAF Web ACL was deployed and attached to the Application Load Balancer to protect the application from Layer 7 attacks.

 ### Implemented Rules